microsoft/vscode-docs/docs/copilot/copilot-customization.md

 You can use Copilot to generate tests for your code, for example by using the `@workspace /tests` prompt in the Chat view.
 You can define custom instructions to help Copilot generate tests that are specific to your project and development workflow.

 To configure custom test-generation instructions, use the `setting(github.copilot.chat.testGeneration.instructions)` setting.
-You can define custom instructions at the User or Workspace level, and you can also specify language-specific instructions.
-Get more information about [language-specific settings](/docs/getstarted/settings.md#language-specific-editor-settings).
-For example, you might specify a different testing framework to use for each language.
+You can define custom instructions at the User or Workspace level.

 The following code snippet shows how to define a set of instructions in the `settings.json` file.
 To define instruction directly in settings, configure the `text` property.
 To reference an external file, configure the `file` property.